sourmash-bio/sourmash/doc/command-line.md

 @CTB fixme

+Note: `sourmash compute` is deprecated in sourmash 4.0 and will be removed in sourmash 5.0; please switch to using `sourmash sketch` (link).

 The `compute` subcommand computes and saves signatures for each sequence in one or more sequence files.
 It takes as input FASTA or FASTQ files, and these files can be uncompressed or compressed with